ORTHOGON supports SESAR deployment

 As first part of the “SESAR Deployment Phase”, the European Commission has adopted the EU Regulation 716/2014 – Pilot Common Project (PCP), mandating comprehensive technology improvements to the European ATM system.

 Based on the binding EU regulation, the SESAR Deployment Manager published the Deployment Programme, which includes “Airport Integration and Throughput” as one of six ATM Focus Areas.
 Among others, this focus area addresses the implementation of Departure Management Synchronized with Pre-Departure sequencing and integrating Surface Management Constraints.

-During the past years, airport operators began to deploy innovative applications such as Harris Orthogon’s OSYRIS Departure Manager (DMAN), Pre-Departure Sequencer (PDS) (as part of Airport-Collaborative Decision Making), or are coupling their OSYRIS Arrival and Departure Manager systems.
+During the past years, airport operators began to deploy innovative applications such as Harris Orthogon’s ORTHOGON Departure Manager (DMAN), ORTHOGON Pre-Departure Sequencer (PDS) (as part of Airport-Collaborative Decision Making), or are coupling their ORTHOGON Arrival and Departure Manager systems.
 Expected benefits are improved throughput, efficiency and environmental gains, information sharing and predictability and therefore, leading to an improvement in total airport performance.

 - Global ATM modernization efforts request the implementation of innovative technologies.
 For the airport surface, where the primary constraints are limited runways, taxiways and gates, the SESAR Pilot Common Project requires the operation of:

 - “DMAN synchronized with Pre-Departure Sequencing” and “DMAN integrating Surface Management Constraints” at 25 European airports as from 1 January 2021.